 People who are very open to new experiences are interested in many processes and look for variety.
 They have a good sense of emotions and perceive their own and other people's feelings more clearly than people with low expression.
 They are also often interested in art, music or literature.

-People high on this Big Five personality trait would also describe themselves as imaginative, experimental, inventive and curious.
+People with a high expression on this Big Five personality trait would also describe themselves as imaginative, experimental, inventive and curious.
 Therefore, very open-minded people will readily seek out new situations in their lives that provide them with new impressions and experiences.
-They like to try things out and question the tried and true.
+They like to try things out and question the tried and true more often than not.

 If, on the other hand, there is a low level of expression, the person in question tends to describe himself with adjectives such as conservative, cautious, routine and rather uninterested.
 These people feel more comfortable in familiar ways and are more skeptical about new experiences.